 Reclaiming the miners' autonomy and unleashing the capitalist power of Bitcoin

-Recently, nChain and Coingeek announced their Miner's Choice Initiative which has been described as possibly encouraging development of colored coins / tokenization of assets on Bitcoin Cash, and opening up for the use of smart contracts to build apps on top of Bitcoin Cash.
+Recently, nChain and Coingeek announced their Miner's Choice Initiative which has been described as possibly encouraging development of colored coins / tokenization of assets on Bitcoin, and opening up for the use of smart contracts to build apps on top of Bitcoin.
 An example use-case would be a colored coin which denominates its tokens as 1 sat = 1 token.
 Another would be that messaging apps like Keyport can exist with 0-fee features.
 Additionally, it may serve as a selling point for recruiting users by being able to advertise with literal 0-fee transactions.
-This has sparked some interesting discussion in the Bitcoin Cash community, and this piece aims to serve as an analysis of the implication of this initiative and how it aligns with Bitcoin's capitalist economic system.
+This has sparked some interesting discussion in the Bitcoin community, and this piece aims to serve as an analysis of the implication of this initiative and how it aligns with Bitcoin's capitalist economic system.

 The announcement says: